wolverdude/GenSON/README.rst

 **GenSON** is compatible with JSON Schema Draft 4 and above.

-It is important to note that the generator uses only a subset of JSON Schema's capabilities.
-This is mainly because the generator doesn't know the specifics of your data model, and it tries to avoid guessing them.
+It is important to note that GenSON uses only a subset of JSON Schema's capabilities.
+This is mainly because it doesn't know the specifics of your data model, and it tries to avoid guessing them.
 Its purpose is to generate the basic structure so that you can skip the boilerplate and focus on the details of the schema.

-Currently, the generator only deals with these keywords:
+Currently, GenSON only deals with these keywords:

 * ``"$schema"``
 * ``"type"``